Connecting a Set of Circles with Minimum Sum of Radii: A Polynomial-Time Approximation Scheme for CRA

-We begin with the case in which $\bar r_i=\infty$, for each $i$.
-Consider an optimal solution, with radius $r_i^*$ associated with input point $p_i$.
-We first prove a structure theorem that allows us to apply the $m$-guillotine method to obtain a PTAS.
-The following simple lemma shows that we can round up the radii of an optimal solution, at a small cost to the objective function:
+We begin with a simple lemma that shows that we can round up the radii of a feasible solution, to make it a set of ${\cal R}$-disks, at a small cost to the objective function: